DGFF-Harmonyhack/Frontend-React-Native/readme.md

 // Also, let's use those issue buttons, they totally show up as activity on our profile =)

-    {/* this is an example of how you can make buttons to navigate with a stack navi, it will auto create a back button  */}
+    {/* this is an example of how you can make buttons to navigate with a stack navi, it will auto create a back button and transition all smoothly and whatnot  */}
     {/* all you have to do is pass a string to props.navigation.navigate() that is defined in App.js in the routes  */}
     <Button
         title="Go to MapScreen"